vangberg/librevox/README.md

 [wiki page on mod_event_socket](http://wiki.freeswitch.org/wiki/Event_Socket) is a good place to start.

+Librevox is tested to work with Ruby 1.8.7 and 1.9.1.
+Librevox is not compatible with Ruby 1.8.6, and eventually 1.9.1 will be required.

 ## Inbound listener

 To create an inbound listener, you should subclass `Librevox::Listener::Inbound`